 When accessing student records, ask yourself:

 - Do I have a specific, job-related need to access this record?

 When entering notes, assume others will read your notes.
 Ask yourself:

-- Is this something another adviser would need to know?
+- Is this something another Starfish user connected with this student would need to know?

 - Is this something the student would want other people to know?